brad-carr/Wordle/README.md

 ## Overview

-This C# program implements a basic algorithm for solving Wordle puzzles issued daily by the New York Times, see [link](https://www.nytimes.com/games/wordle/index.html).
+This C# program implements an algorithm for solving the daily Wordle puzzles published by the New York Times.
+See the game at [link](https://www.nytimes.com/games/wordle/index.html).

 ## Algorithm

-The program starts by taking a copy of the dictionary of possible words located in the file [wordlist.txt](https://github.com/brad-carr/WordleSolver/blob/master/wordlist.txt), which becomes the initial list of remaining words.
+The program begins by loading a copy of possible words from [wordlist.txt](https://github.com/brad-carr/WordleSolver/blob/master/wordlist.txt) as the initial solution set.

-In each iteration, the program chooses one of two strategies to determine the next guess word as follows:
+The program uses two strategies to determine the next guess word:

 ### Main Strategy

-- finds the most commonly occuring char in each of the unsolved positions and filters word to those that contain the most commonly occuring positional char
+- Identifies the most frequently occurring character in each unsolved position
+- Filters words to those containing these most common positional characters
-- repeat for the remaining unsolved positions until a word is found
+- Repeats this process for remaining unsolved positions until finding a suitable word

 ### Alternative Strategy

-Chosen when all-but-one positional index has already been solved and the number of remaining words exceeds the number of remaining attempts.
-In this scenario the risk of exhausting all remaining letters via the brute force method of trying each remaining letter one-by-one is possible.
+This strategy activates when all but one position is solved and remaining attempts are fewer than remaining possible words.
+This prevents exhausting attempts by trying each remaining letter individually.

-To mitigate this we find a 5-letter word that contains the most of those possible characters and submit that as our next guess, to maximise the number of remaining words that can be elimiated.
+Instead, the program finds a 5-letter word containing the most possible characters and uses it as the next guess, maximizing word elimination potential.

-### Continuation
+### Process Flow

-Once a guess has been identified the program asks the user to provide feedback for each of the positional letters.
-This feedback is then used to reduce the remaining word list in preparation for the next iteration.
+After each guess, the program:

+1. Requests user feedback for each letter position
+2. Uses this feedback to filter the remaining word list
+3. Continues to the next iteration

-### Conclusion
+### Termination Conditions

-The program stops when either:
+The program ends when any of these conditions is met:

-- the remaining word list reduces to a single entry, in which case a solution is found;
-- it correctly selects the solution at random (fluke!) from the list of remaining words;
-- no solution was found after six attempts (sad face);
-- no more remaining words are available to make a new guess, possibly indicating incorrect feedback or the word-list is outdated and needs refreshing from the game publisher.
+- Only one word remains (solution found)
+- The correct solution is guessed by chance
+- Six attempts are exhausted without finding the solution
+- No valid words remain (indicating possible feedback errors or outdated word list)

 ## Example Output

-Solution to #1290 published on December 30, 2024; _correctly guessing the solution on the 2nd iteration_:
+Solution for Wordle #1290 (December 30, 2024) - solved in 2 attempts:

 ```csv
 Suggestion 1: ROUSE - out of 2315 possibilities